-Why choose to study Arts, English and Drama with us?
+Why choose to study art, English and/or drama with us?

-The School of the Arts, English and Drama offers outstanding opportunities across its wide remit.
-Each course is designed to inspire talented individuals with the drive and determination to succeed.
+The School of the Arts, English and Drama offers outstanding opportunities across a wide remit and we have a great reputation within the league tables.

 We provide many exciting ways to enhance skills, including research-led teaching by recognised international scholars, access to multi-million pound facilities, contact with prominent industry links, and superb entrepreneurial support.

 We cater specifically for the different needs of our programmes.
 For instance, our art and design students have full access to our state-of-the-art facilities, which offer a tantalising number of creative possibilities and provide industry standard outputs, and receive professional training by using them.

 Our Creative Writing students are exposed to different professional writers using a range of genres, as well as dedicated advice in building their future profile as a writer.